Nonprofit Resources

 - It must not be advertised to the general public.

-While navigating these rules and restrictions may seem complex, carefully monitoring for compliance can help you preserve your bookstore’s tax-exempt status while also maintaining the original purpose for operating the store.
+While navigating these rules and restrictions may seem complex, carefully monitoring compliance can help you preserve your bookstore’s tax-exempt status while also maintaining the original purpose for operating the store.
 Be sure to document your bookstore’s purpose clearly, using the questions outlined at the beginning of this article as a guide.

 This article has been updated.